Talikser Distillery

 Tours & Tastings

-Advance booking is strongly recommended during peak season, though the bar and shop are usually accessible to walk-ins.
+Advance booking is strongly recommended, particularly during peak season, as tours often sell out.
+That said, the bar and shop are usually accessible to walk-ins, making it easy to still enjoy the space even if you miss out on a formal tour.

 The Whisky Bar